 If the company starts out as a C Corp, Jane’s tax and §1202 basis is $50,000.
 When the company sells, Jane’s exclusion is limited to $10 million (the greater of 10 times their basis in the QSBS or $10 million).
 Jane would recognize a long-term capital gain of $12,950,000.
 (Total gain of $22,950,000, less $10 million)

 Alternatively, if the company formed as an LLC and converted in 2013, Jane’s basis for purposes of determining her §1202 gain is $2.5 million.
 Jane’s total stock gain under §1202 is $20.5 million ($23M less $2.5M).
 Because $20.5 million is less than 10 times $2.5 million, this is completely excluded from taxable income.
 Jane would recognize long-term capital gain income on the remaining $2,450,000 ($10.5M less than the alternative scenario), which equals the total taxable gain of $22,950,000 less the $20,500,000 excludable under Section 1202.

 If you have questions about Section 1202 or other business tax issues, contact us today!

-Christina Brooks, CPA, MBT is a senior manager in the business tax services area at Redpath and Company, providing tax consulting and compliance services to closely held businesses.
-Christina is a member of the Construction, Real Estate and Engineering Practice Team and has been with Redpath and Company since 2013.More posts by Christina Brooks
+Christina Brooks is a senior manager in the business tax services area at Redpath and Company, providing tax consulting and compliance services to closely-held businesses.
+Christina is a member of the Construction, Real Estate and Engineering Practice Team.
+She has provided public accounting services since 2008 and has been at Redpath and Company since 2013.More posts by Christina Brooks

 We are a member of HLB International, a worldwide network of professional independent accounting firms and business advisors.